 6. Please do not ask food trucks to lower their prices, give huge discounts to unfounded relationships or ask them to bring an extraordinary amount of additional food over what you are willing to pay for.

-8. Stop inviting food trucks to events and then undercutting their sales by booking Chick-Fil-A to either hand out free (pre-paid) food or selling it for $3.
+8. Stop inviting food trucks to events and then undercutting their sales by booking Chick-fil-A to either hand out free (pre-paid) food or sell it for $3.